zaphosting/docs/docs/dedicated-windows-troubleshooting-restore-access.md

 ---
 id: dedicated-windows-troubleshooting-restore-access
 title: "Dedicated Server: Restore access"
-description: Learn how to restore access to your lost Windows Administrator account on a dedicated server from ZAP-Hosting  - ZAP-Hosting.com documentation
+description: Learn how to restore access to your lost Windows Administrator account on a dedicated server from ZAP-Hosting
 sidebar_label: Restore access
 services:
   - dedicated